 Your Next Holiday Should Be In Africa

 Open up a new world of travel with Afriktrip.
 Our platform connects you with local tour guides and operators across Africa, taking all the hassle out of organising your perfect trip.
-From Kenya to Cape Town to Nigeria, safaris to the Serengeti, we've got it covered!
+From Nairobi to Cape Town to Victiria Falls, and many more, we've got it covered!

 Cheap and Affordable Travel Insurance